davidamirkhanyan/XMTask/README.md

 ## Usage
-* For running tests all you need is to copy the path of desired test or test suite and paste it in pytest.ini file's first row and then run "pytest"
+* For running tests all you need is to copy the path of desired test or test suite from the project's root and paste it in pytest.ini file's first row and then run "pytest"

 ## Pytest.ini
 Beside the first row where we store desired path to run tests, there are some additional configurations